irychen/keepalive-for-react/README.md

 React KeepAlive is a component that can cache the state of the component and reuse it when needed.

+## Features

+- support for caching component state
+- simply implement, without any extra dependencies and hacking ways
+- support for custom cache rules
+- high performance, no performance loss
+- easy to use, just wrap the component you want to cache

 ## Usage

 ### Install